wp-plugins/imagemapper/readme.txt

 The map of Finland in the banner image is provided by National Land Survey of Finland.

 Instructions for use are found in Installation page.

+About support: This plugin was built during a project that has ended in 2013.
+Further development resources are very limited.
+If you need something fixed, most likely you'll need to fix it yourself.
+However, any patches are welcome and can be added to the main code base.
+If someone wants to become a co-author on this plugin, let us know.

 == Installation ==